queenaccila/midnight-express-creative/Dialogue/Level-4.md

 **The Engineer:** Alright, one last thing, since you made it this far.

 **The Engineer:** Front of the train’s got a little secret.
-Dormant laser cannon.
-Buried in the old schematics.
+Dormant laser cannon, buried in the old schematics.

 **The Engineer:** Conductor doesn’t talk about it.
 Acts like it doesn’t exist.

-**The Engineer:** But it’s there.
-Waiting.
+[The Engineer hands Mina a key to the front room, and also is a switch to the laser cannon]

+**The Engineer:** Take this key.
+It'll get you to the front car where the laser is.

+**The Engineer:** Only The Conductor has access to this place, so be on the lookout for him.

 **Mina:** !!

-**The Engineer:** He’s hiding more than you know.

-**The Engineer:** If you’re really gonna face him, it might be time you see the whole picture.
+**Mina:** Thank you...

 [Tux beeps softly, tugging at Mina’s side.]